 2.4 Statistics

 All analysis and figure generation was performed in R v3.6.049.
 As the initial goal of the paper was to demonstrate the applicability of Multivariate generalised linear models to otolith chemistry and shape data it is necessary to also show the results of a standard analysis method as a baseline.
 We choose to use a common distance-based analysis, PERMANOVA with a nMDS ordination plot to visualise the differences.
 Using the vegan R package53, we created a dissimilarity matrix using Euclidean distances as is common for otolith datasets using the ‘vegdist()’ function23.
 Distance based analyses such as PERMANOVA have an often untested assumption of homogeneity of variance between groups.
 If this assumption is violated, then results can become misleading with inflated standard errors and confidence intervals leading to a possible increase to the Type 1 error rate.
-In fact, a google scholar search of “otolith PERMANOVA” for 2018 and 2019 revealed less than 10% of papers check this assumption.
+In fact, a google scholar search of “otolith PERMANOVA” for 2018 and 2019 revealed less than 10% of papers reported checking this assumption.

 To check this assumption in a PERMANOVA setting we can perform a dispersion test using the ‘betadisper()’ function where a significant result (P < 0.05) indicates an unequal variance between groups and therefore a violation of the assumptions of PERMANOVA.
 If this assumption is satisfied, the typical approach will be to proceed with the PERMANOVA for multivariate differences between our three sites using the ‘adonis()’ function.
 We can then also create an nMDS ordination plot using the ’isoMDS()’ function from the MASS R package54 based upon the earlier created distance matrix.
 However, if the homogeneity assumption is not satisfied, then PERMANOVA would not be recommended to be used for the analysis and we would be unable to do hypothesis testing without getting misleading results.